TeraMind244/SmartParkingDeepLearning/README.md

 Contents:

-1. test_images: Two sample images to train the code on
+1. test_images: Sample image to train the code on

 2. train_data: Training data for CNN model